biosails/pheniqs/docs/2.0/illumina.md

   }
 }
 ```
->**declaring sample demultiplexing** The standard Illumina dual index protocol allows up to 96 unique dual 10 base barcodes in the i5 and i7 region, but for this example we only use 2 for brevity sake.
+>**declaring sample demultiplexing** The standard Illumina dual-index protocol allows up to 96 unique dual 10 base barcodes in the i5 and i7 region, but for the sake of brevity we only show 2 here.
+Comments are allowed within any dictionary element in the configuration file and are ignored by Pheniqs.
+Alternatively, a codec may also be inherited from a base decoder rather than being enumerated explicitly here (see **inheritance**).
 {: .example}

-To discard reads that failed the internal Illumina sequencer chastity filter we instruct Pheniqs to filter incoming *qc fail* reads
+To discard reads that failed the internal Illumina sequencer noise filter, we instruct Pheniqs to filter incoming *qc fail* reads
 >```json
 "filter incoming qc fail": true
 ```

-Putting things together we get a configuration for demultiplexing the reads in the three files with *PAMLD*.
-We expect **5%** of reads to be foreign DNA that should not classify to any of the barcodes, for instance spiked PhiX sequences, so we specify the noise prior with the `"noise": 0.05` directive.
-To mark as *qc fail* read where the posterior probability of correctly decoding the barcode is bellow **0.95** we specify `"confidence threshold": 0.95`.
+Putting things together, we can generate a configuration for demultiplexing the reads into three output files using the *PAMLD* decoder.
+Here, we declare that we expect **5%** of reads to be foreign DNA, which should not classify to any of the barcodes (for instance spiked-in PhiX sequences).
+We specify the noise prior with the `"noise": 0.05` directive.
+To mark as *qc fail* those reads with a posterior probability of correct barcode decoding that is below **0.95**, we specify `"confidence threshold": 0.95`.

 >```json
 {